ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 1. Added about 50 new entries to Combat Extender to extensively cover Act 3.
 This includes all (or most) members of the Murder Tribunal, including the "Test" to impress the Tribunal; more members of the order of Bane, including firework shop guards, Steelwatch Foundry guards, Gortash's bodyguards, Gortash's office guards, and Gortash himself (Gortash is especially nasty now); and various murderers, cultists, and enemies encountered throughout the Lower City such as the ambush in the park.
 2. Rebalance and typo fix for Ajax's Degreaser.
+3. Gave Lathander's Blood's guards various shoving attacks.
+4. Ensured all enemies with CX - Class boosts have access to shove.
+Clerics and Paladins in Act 3 will have shield shove (if they have a shield), Fighters in Act 3 will have a rush shove attack.
+5. A handful of enemies gain +1d4 force damage to spells when their health drops below 50%.
+6. Several enemy Animated Armor sets have Lightning Absorption.
+7. Other various CX tweaks/fixes/improvements.

 ## Listonomicon v3.2